 But with the three-year anniversary of arguably the worst nuclear reactor disaster in history today, the two Diablo Canyon nuclear reactors remain potentially at risk of a very similar catastrophe off the coast of California.

-And despite the potential health impacts of the everyday operations of all US nuclear reactors and the inherent risks of a potentially catastrophic environmental disaster occurring at any one of them, some see a potential “nuclear renaissance” on the horizon just three years after the Fukushima meltdown.
+Additionally, despite the potential health impacts of the everyday operations of all U.S. nuclear reactors and the inherent risks of a potentially catastrophic environmental disaster occurring at any one of them, some see a potential “nuclear renaissance” on the horizon just three years after the Fukushima meltdown.